Peaceultime/THCrap-GUI/README.md

 Tests will be add later to the project.
 The priority tests are the translations tests.

 ## Tasks
-* Add all the features from the previous rework (in `master` branch).
+Please refer to the issues to have a list of the current tasks.
+Here is a list of the long term tasks :
-* Add a changelog for the updates.
+* Add tests.
-* Add tests
+* Improve the Github by implementing CLI.
-* Fork THCRAP to make it a Node module
+* Fork THCRAP to make it a Node module.